Welcome to Cub Scouts!

 Cub Scouts welcomes ALL children from Kindergarten through 5th Grade!
 We offer a year-round family program to our youth members.
 This educational program is designed to build character, citizenship, and personal fitness.
 If you have a love of the outdoors, adventure, and trying new things, Cub Scouts may be for you!

-Our meetings are Mondays (except the 3rd Monday each month) from 7:00pm – 8:00pm at the First Baptist Church in Plano.
-For more information, please visit one of our weekly meetings or email us at firstname.lastname@example.org.
+Our meetings are on the second and fourth Mondays of each month from 7:00pm – 8:00pm at the First Baptist Church in Plano.
+For more information, please visit one of our weekly meetings or email us at email@example.com.

 Who We Are

 We are a great group of Cub Scouts and adult leaders dedicated to serving both boys and girls in our community that are in Kindergarten through Fifth Grade.
 Pack 317 is an experienced Pack, established in 1966, and sponsored by the American Legion Leon Burson Post 395 in Plano, IL.
 The members of our Pack take great pride in serving our community for over 55 years!